djrexishere91/Adsb-Italia/README.md

 The uninstall process removes only the ADSBItalia integration.
 It does not remove your local ADS-B decoder.

+If the optional ADSBItalia `tar1090` local map was installed by the ADSBItalia installer, the uninstall script also removes that optional local map.

+For Ultrafeeder/Docker or ADSB.im, remove the ADSBItalia lines from the configuration and apply/restart the service.

 ## Files created by the classic installer

 | Path | Description |